Kyrio Provides The Cable Industry With the Same PKI Security Used In Banks and by the Military

 Cable modems, set top boxes and cable modem termination systems (the server in the cable headend that communicates with the cable modem) are all part of a security architecture that uses a Public Key Infrastructure or PKI.
 PKI is the same security architecture that banks and the military use for their security.
 When managed correctly, PKI provides the strongest means of authenticating and authorizing devices.
 That is, through PKI you can control which devices communicate with each other and what information may be exchanged between the devices.

-PKI Works like Your Driver’s License
+How PKI Works: Like Your Driver’s License

 Everyone trusts your driver’s license to identify what you look like, your name and your date of birth (your height and weight – not so much).
 This trust is created because each Department of Motor Vehicles office is a governmental entity that relies upon trusted third party documentation (generally government issued documents) to identify who you are, where you live and and when you were born.
 Driver’s licenses do not authenticate your height and weight because you provide that information personally.
 Some people are not as tall and lean as their driver’s license would indicate.